-We tackled 120 hours of hands-on testing for 15 name-brand appliances to find the top 10 best food processors.
-To ensure fairness during our in-house testing, we used the same ingredients with each food processor and graded each appliance according to rigorous testing standards that most cooks would appreciate.
+We tackled 120 hours of hands-on testing for 15 name-brand appliances to find the best food processors.
+We used the same ingredients with each food processor and graded each appliance according to rigorous testing standards that most cooks would appreciate.

 As a testing team, we not only relied on our combined years of experience in our home kitchens, but read cooking blogs, examined each product’s website, checked competing products on the internet and looked for consumer reviews in various areas.
 We took careful note of the data we found and factored it into our side-by-side comparison.